jcsrb/MediaSession/README.md

       <source src="source.ogg" type="audio/ogg" />
 </audio>
 ```
-and run it after the DOM has been build.
-By adding this just before the `</audio>`
+and run this after the MediaElements are in the DOM.

+by adding this just before `</body>`

 ```html
 	<script type='text/javascript'>